tmobile/magtape/docs/policies.md

 This policy enforces that a nodePort configured in a Service falls within the nodePort range that is defined in the corresponding namespace annotation.

-NodePorts are used as a way to expose a Service to an external IP.
-This policy aims to remove the possibility that two Services are configured to identical nodePorts.
+NodePorts are used as a way to expose a Service external to a cluster.
+Since NodePorts are a finite resource, this policy aims to control NodePort usage via an allow list model using an annotation on a Namespace to designate the allowable NodePort values/range.

 The configuration should follow these recommended rules: